F Flusso/Isenberg Faucets: Best In-Depth Independent Review

 Testing & Certification

-Isenberg has always been meticulous about ensuring that its faucets are certified compliant with all of the laws and regulations that govern the sale and installation of faucets in a drinking water system in the U.S. and Canada.
-In the several times we have checked on its certifications, we have yet to find an Isenberg faucet offered for sale that was not fully tested and certified.
+Flusso has always been meticulous about ensuring that its faucets are certified compliant with all of the laws and regulations that govern the sale and installation of faucets in a drinking water system in the U.S. and Canada.
+In the several times we have checked on its certifications, we have yet to find a Flusso faucet offered for sale that was not fully tested and certified.

-CalGreen Logo CalGreen® Certified: At least some but not necessarily all Isenberg faucets comply with the energy-saving requirements of the California Green Buliding Standards Code.
+CalGreen Logo CalGreen® Certified: At least some but not necessarily all Flusso faucets comply with the energy-saving requirements of the California Green Building Standards Code.
 For a faucet to display the CalGreen label, it must have been tested for compliance with CALGreen Chapter 4, Residential Mandatory Measures, Section 4.303 Indoor Water Use and certified by an independent testing organization.

 Comparable Faucets

-Faucets sold in North America comparable in quality, but not necessarily in design or price, to those sold by Isenberg include
+Faucets sold in North America comparable in quality, but not necessarily in design or price, to those sold by Flusso include

 Conclusions

-Our bottom line on Isenberg faucets is that they are a good choice for those looking for an upscale faucet without the upscale price.
+Our bottom line on Flusso faucets is that they are a good choice for those looking for an upscale faucet without the upscale price.

-Some of Isenberg's faucets are its own designs – very clean and elegant.
+Some of Flusso's faucets are its own designs – very clean and elegant.
 Most, however, are well-chosen off-the-shelf faucets with good to excellent styling.
-While only a few of its faucets will please the design glitterati among us, for most of us "just folks", Isenberg's designs are just fine.
+While only a few of its faucets will please the design glitterati, for most of us "just folks", Flusso's designs are just fine.

-But, the best feature of the faucet line is that for what you get the faucets are cheaper – sometimes substantially cheaper – than most of its competition (see the list above).
-You can buy a good quality Isenberg lavatory faucet for under $200, a price point that even mid-priced faucets from struggle to reach.
+The best feature of the faucet line is that for what you get, the faucets are cheaper – sometimes substantially cheaper – than most of Flusso's competition.
+You can buy a good-quality Flusso lavatory faucet for under $250, a price point that even mid-priced faucets from

-Isenberg's thin-film ceramic special finishes are a long overdue and welcome innovation in the faucet industry.
-This very durable finish has been around for a number of years and we were waiting for someone to start using it on faucets.
+Flusso's thin-film ceramic special finishes are a long overdue and welcome innovation in the faucet industry.
+This very durable finish has been around for a number of years, and we were waiting for someone to start using it on faucets.
 That day has come.
 However, be aware that selecting a special finish can substantially increase the cost of the faucet.

-In sum, Isenberg faucets are well made by some very respected manufacturers and include good compoents.
-The finishes are varied and interesting.
-The company's Thin Film Ceramic finishes are a good choice for a non-metallic finish.
+In sum, Flusso faucets are well-made by some very respected manufacturers and include good components and durable finishes that are varied and interesting.

-For the price, most Isenberg faucets are a very good to excellent value and well worth consideration by those looking for a stylish, well-made faucet supported by a strong warranty and excellent customer service.
+Overall, they are a very good to excellent value and well worth consideration by those looking for a stylish, well-made faucet supported by a strong (if flawed) warranty and very good customer service.

 We are continuing to research the company.
-If you have experience with Isenberg faucets, good, bad, or indifferent, we would like to hear about it, so please contact us or post a comment below.
+If you have experience with Flusso faucets, good, bad, or indifferent, we would like to hear about it, so please contact us at starccraftreviews@yahoo.com or post a comment below.
+We do not answer questions posted in comments unless it would be of general interest.
+If you have a question, email us.

 Footnotes

-1. Some early Isenberg kitchen faucets, such as the 100.1409 pull-down kitchen faucet, were made of brass.
+3. Some early Issenberg kitchen faucets, such as the 100.1409 pull-down kitchen faucet, were made of brass.
 These, however, have been retired.
-At present all Isenberg kitchen faucets are stainless steel.
+At present, all Flusso kitchen faucets are stainless steel.

-2. "Our faucets have ceramic-disc cartridges from Kerox.
-Flühs, and Sedal"
+4. "Our faucets have ceramic-disc cartridges from Kerox.
+Flühs, and Sedal …"

-3. Isenberg's TFC is supplied by CeramTec, a pioneer in TFC coatings, and the largest supplier of TFC materials in North America.
+5. Flusso's TFC is supplied by CeramTec, a pioneer in TFC coatings, and the largest manufacturer of TFC coatings in North America.